HunterBaines/sudb/README.md

 ### Basic Commands ###
-The command `help` displays a list of all commands, and `help COMMAND` gives a brief description of what COMMAND does and how to use it.
+* `help` displays a list of all commands, and `help COMMAND` gives a brief description of what COMMAND does and how to use it.

-The command `quit` exits the session associated with the current puzzle (though not necessarily the program itself if any puzzles are left to be solved).
+* `quit` exits the session associated with the current puzzle (though not necessarily the program itself if any puzzles are left to be solved).

-The command `print` prints the current state of the puzzle board.
+* `print` prints the current state of the puzzle board.

 ### Commands for Controlling the Solver ###
-The command `step` (or `s`) moves the solver one clue forward.
+* `step` (or `s`) moves the solver one clue forward.
 You can also use something like `step 3` or `step 10` to move the solver a specified number of steps forward.

-The command `finish` steps until the puzzle is solved or the solver is at a breakpoint.
+* `finish` steps until the puzzle is solved or the solver is at a breakpoint.

-The command `break ROW COLUMN` sets a breakpoint at the given row and column in the puzzle, which will force the solver to pause itself if it discovers the number that goes in the cell at that row and column.
+* `break ROW COLUMN` sets a breakpoint at the given row and column in the puzzle, which will force the solver to pause itself if it discovers the number that goes in the cell at that row and column.
 (Breakpoints can be listed via `info breakpoint`.)

-The command `x ROW COLUMN` lists all candidates the solver is currently entertaining for the cell at the given location.
+* `x ROW COLUMN` lists all candidates the solver is currently entertaining for the cell at the given location.
 (The command `print candidates` does the same but inline and for all cells.)

-The command `explain` indicates how the solver deduced the previous move.
+* `explain` indicates how the solver deduced the previous move.

 ### Commands for Playing Along ###
-The command `stepm ROW COLUMN NUMBER` (or `sm ROW COLUMN NUMBER` or simply `ROW COLUMN NUMBER`) sets the value at the cell specified by (ROW, COLUMN) to NUMBER.
+* `stepm ROW COLUMN NUMBER` (or `sm ROW COLUMN NUMBER` or simply `ROW COLUMN NUMBER`) sets the value at the cell specified by (ROW, COLUMN) to NUMBER.

-The command `unstep` undoes the last step (whether made via `step` or `stepm`).
+* `unstep` undoes the last step (whether made via `step` or `stepm`).

-The command `checkpoint LABEL` saves the board state under the given LABEL, which can be returned to using `restart LABEL`.
+* `checkpoint LABEL` saves the board state under the given LABEL, which can be returned to using `restart LABEL`.
 (Checkpoints can be listed via `info checkpoint`, and `print checkpoint LABEL` displays the state of the board at the given LABEL with differences between it and the current state noted.)

-The command `mark ROW COLUMN NUMBER` stores NUMBER as a candidate for the cell at the given location.
+* `mark ROW COLUMN NUMBER` stores NUMBER as a candidate for the cell at the given location.
 This collection of candidates is kept separate from the solver's.

-The command `info mark ROW COL` lists all user-defined candidates at the given location.
+* `info mark ROW COL` lists all user-defined candidates at the given location.
   (The command `print marks` does the same but inline and for all cells.)